 Zinc pyrithione – Probably one of the most common treatments for flaky scalps.
 It has antibacterial and anti-fungal properties, which effectively help in clearing up seborrheic dermatitis.

 This biologically-tested formula contains zinc pyrithione and helps to rid your hair of flakes, soothe irritation and minimise sebum production to prevent future dandruff outbreaks.

-Salicylic acid – An ingredient commonly found in skincare, but can also be used in shampoos to help remove dead skin cells and regulate dandruff.
+Salicylic acid – An ingredient commonly found in cleansers, moisturisers and serums, but can also be used in shampoo and conditioners to help remove dead skin cells and regulate dandruff.
 However, some people might find that this can cause more dryness, so we recommend slowly testing products if you already suffer from a dry scalp.

-As the name suggests, this shampoo kills dandruff in its tracks (we promise it's not as dramatic as it sounds).
-It contains an innovative blend of ingredients including salicylic acid, which helps to lift away any flaky skin.
+As the name suggests, this shampoo kills dandruff in its tracks.
+It contains an innovative blend of ingredients including vitamin B and a blend of AHAs which help to lift away any flaky skin.

 Selenium sulphide – Helps relieve and soothe any flaking or itching on the scalp.
 Like zinc pyrithione, it also has anti-fungal properties and helps clear the skin for a totally flawless finish.